Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     CohesionWeight = 1

-The weight given to separation, or the desire to avoid coming too close to vehicles.
+The weight given to separation, or the desire to avoid coming too close to other friendly vehicles.

     SeparationWeight = 1

 A cohesion weight for injured vehicles.
-May be useful for "medic ships"
+May be useful for "medic ships".

     InjuredWeight = 0